 This feature is useful but precision leaves a lot to be desired.
 Sometimes it works well, but sometimes it works not good enough.
 It is a very nice feature for placing a game arena on the office table.
 Then the whole real environment can be used as a game environment.
 On the other hand, for some precision measurement apps, it could be not precise enough without additional amendments and adjustments in the code.

 ARKit is an augmented reality framework created by Apple for devices with iOS.
-It can be used to create apps and games where the living room can be turned into the environment of the app.
+It can be used to create mobile apps and games where the living room can be turned into the environment of the app.
 ARKit is an integrated part of the iOS system.
 It is an alternative for the ARCore.
 It works very similarly in general.

 Main functionalities that Apple includes in their AR technology are: